-As a general practice, Schmits and Pasco avoid 10- and 12-hour shifts and keep most staff on eight hour shifts since they’re easier to cover when a team member calls out.
+As a general practice, Schmits and Pasco avoid 10- and 12-hour shifts and keep most staff on eight hour shifts since it's easier to cover when a team member calls out unexpectedly.
 Weekends tend to have more 12-hour shifts due to a smaller pool of technologists who are willing to work weekends.

 On average, the radiology department asks team members to flex and reduce hours about once a week and taps into backup staff about three times per week.
 The team manages hours by reviewing the following day’s procedures and anticipated volumes so they can staff appropriately.